pritkr/portfolio/content/blog/BiharFOSS-Space.md

 ---
 title: "Need of a community space in Bihar"
 description: "FOSS United builds real, people-first communities.
 Bihar’s brightest need mentorship and industry experience.
 We must create a community space there to bridge that gap.
-Our current initiation is to build FOSS Clubs in the entire engineering and polytechnic colleges to promote free and open-source culture and collaboration among students through events, workshops, and networking in college campuses."
+Our current initiation is to build FOSS Clubs in the entire engineering and polytechnic colleges to promote free and open-source culture and collaboration among students through events, workshops, and networking in college camspuses."
 dateString: 5 Sept 2025
 draft: false
 tags: ["BiharFOSS"]